 Democratization and Disenfranchisement, Occurring Simultaneously

 If the dynamics of the American electorate are fluid and influential, understanding how the electorate is shaped is paramount to understanding American political development.
-In another book in progress, Disfranchising Democracy: Expansions and Restrictions of Voting Rights in the U.S., U.K., and France, Bateman goes further back in American history to look at patterns in the formation of the body politic.
+In another book, Disenfranchising Democracy: Constructing the Electorate in the United States, the United Kingdom, and France, Bateman goes further back in American history to look at patterns in the formation of the body politic.
 He compares those patterns to democracy-building in the United Kingdom and France.

 “In the U.S., people have noticed that there’s this pattern of democratization and disenfranchisement occurring at the same time,” Bateman says.
 “So before the Civil War, as states removed property qualifications for voting rights and removed the requirement that you pay taxes—there was simultaneously the imposition of explicit racial disenfranchisements.”